FlowFuse/website/src/_includes/core-nodes/sort-use-case.md

 - **As numbers:** When checked, treats the values as numbers for numerical ordering.

 **Note:** This node internally keeps messages for its operation.
 In order to prevent unexpected memory usage, the maximum number of messages kept can be specified.
-Default is no limit on the number of messages. you can set the max length with `nodeMessageBufferMaxLength` property is set in settings.js.
+The default is no limit on the number of messages. you can set the max length with `nodeMessageBufferMaxLength` property is set in settings.js.

 ## Usecases